top of page

 Sunday Workshops:

 Lexie Boatright is a concertina and harp teacher based in the Baltimore area.
-A multiple All-Ireland medalist herself, Lexie is a top teacher in the USA with regional and All-Ireland Fleadh winning students and is half of the duo Síneadh Fada with Sean-Nós dancer Shannon Dunne.
-Her teaching style centers around the 'how' and 'why' of concertina playing in a way that empowers students of all levels and generations to take charge of this quirky instrument and progress toward their goals even after class has ended.
+A multiple All-Ireland medalist herself, Lexie is a top teacher in the USA with regional and All-Ireland Fleadh winning students and performs with the Consequences, an American-based Irish music quartet.
+Her teaching style centers around the 'how' and 'why' of harp playing in a way that empowers students of all levels and generations to take charge of and progress toward their goals even after class has ended.

 Lexie studied both harp and concertina with Gráinne Hambly of Co.
 Mayo, but was also largely influenced by studies with Tim Collins during his stay in NYC and in yearly summer classes with Mícheál Ó Raghallaigh.
 She also studied fiddle with acclaimed NY Sligo fiddle teachers, Rose Flanagan and Brian Conway, whose iconic bowing style has shaped her own concertina fingering-system and bellows-work.